A Call To Action To Save One of The World's Best Island from Verge of Extinction.

-Behind this highlighted distinctions, We continue to ignore what our naked eyes see, the intensive indiscriminate use of land and declassification of the remaining wildlife forest areas in use for commercial consumption.
-This unsustainable tourism development continue to contribute to coastal and ecological degradation, social and cultural dislocation, rapid growth of island population, rampant solid waste disposal and increasing numbers of illegal connection of sewerage disposal where some of this were thrown out at the shoreline of Bulabog beach.
+Behind these highlighted distinctions, We continue to ignore what our naked eyes see, the intensive indiscriminate use of land and declassification of the remaining wildlife forest areas in use for commercial consumption.
+This unsustainable tourism development continues to contribute to coastal and ecological degradation, social and cultural dislocation, the rapid growth of island population, rampant solid waste disposal and increasing numbers of illegal connection of sewerage disposal where some of this were thrown out at the shoreline of Bulabog beach.

-We see the unstoppable mega construction of high rise buildings on both side of every road.
-In 2014, Local Government of Malay issued 296 building permits in just 3-month period, based on the 441 establishments monitored by DENR 6 monitoring team, 383 establishments committed violations, 174 has no Environmental Compliance Certificate (ECC), 103 have discharge permit violation; and 107 don't have permits to operate.
+We see the unstoppable mega construction of high rise buildings on both sides of every road.
+In 2014, Local Government of Malay issued 296 building permits in a just 3-month period, based on the 441 establishments monitored by DENR 6 monitoring team, 383 establishments committed violations, 174 has no Environmental Compliance Certificate (ECC), 103 have to discharge permit violation, and 107 don't have permits to operate.

 The JICA independent research project called Coastal Ecosystem Conservation and Adaptive Management (CECAM) said:

-- “After analysing satellite images, the team calculated that coral cover in Boracay declined by 70.5% between 1988 to 2011.
+- “After analyzing satellite images, the team calculated that coral cover in Boracay declined by 70.5% between 1988 to 2011.
 They also noted that that the highest decline over the 23-year period happened between 2008 to 2011, as tourist arrivals rose by 38.4%.
-The island is experiencing beach erosion, consequently endangering it’s white sand shoreline.”
+The island is experiencing beach erosion, consequently endangering its white sand shoreline.”

 Also, Philippine Nuclear Research Institute (PNRI) in their Boracay Research Study provided by Aklanon Scientist Prof. Raymond Jacinto Sucgang:

-- “The eminent nitrates and nutrients were discovered in seawater in the various sites [Boracay beaches] of the neritic zone particularly in sites 2,4,6 and 7 Beaches .
+- “The eminent nitrates and nutrients were discovered in seawater in the various sites [Boracay beaches] of the neritic zone particularly in sites 2,4,6 and 7 Beaches.
 Potential point sources of infiltrating plumes in Bulabog Beach sites were exposed by the anomalies in tritium and 18O in sea water.
-Septic and canal outflows as well as land based run-offs and submarine groundwater discharge were the identified causes of nutrient enrichments in sites 2, 4, 6, and 7 [White beach in Balabag and Bulabog Beach].
-The isotope composition implies that algae acquire nutrients from septic contamination, while a number of corals assimilate inorganic fertiliser nutrients from land-based plumes.”
+Septic and canal outflows, as well as land based run-offs and submarine groundwater discharge, were the identified causes of nutrient enrichment in sites 2, 4, 6, and 7 [White beach in Balabag and Bulabog Beach].
+The isotope composition implies that algae acquire nutrients from septic contamination, while a number of corals assimilate inorganic fertilizer nutrients from land-based plumes.”